 However, under the Council of Europe, the Strasbourg Convention of 6 May 1963 established a mechanism for automatic loss of national origin in case of acquisition of the nationality of another Contracting State.
 Loses French nationality automatically, French major who voluntarily acquires the nationality of one of Other states are: Austria, Belgium, Denmark, Ireland, Italy, Luxembourg, Netherlands, Norway, Spain, Sweden and the UK (note that Portugal had signed but never ratified, and Spain has rejected immediately Chapter I of ratification on its reserves, keeping the Chapter II - service).

 A protocol amending the Co nvention was signed in 1993 which reduced the scope of the Convention.
-This protocol, which is entered into force today a> between France, Italy and the Netherlands, enables the citizen of one of these three countries to retain their original nationality when they acquire the nationality of another signatory state of Protocol:
+This protocol, which is entered into force today between France, Italy and the Netherlands, enables the citizen of one of these three countries to retain their original nationality when they acquire the nationality of another signatory state of Protocol: